AUSANGATE TREK – 5 Days & 4 Nights

 The AUSANGATE TREK is an adventurous route offering stunning features such as spectacular mountain scenery, snow-capped peaks, hot springs, turquoise lakes, glaciers, herds of llamas, alpacas, and wild vicuña, chinchillas, a rare condor, picturesque villages, and traditionally dressed Quechua people.

-This 5 day/4 night Ausangate trek is at the beginning of the Vilcanota mountain range and traverses past the highest peak (Ausangate 6,385 m/20,948 ft) in the Cusco region.
+This 5-day/4-night Ausangate trek is at the beginning of the Vilcanota mountain range and traverses past the highest peak (Ausangate 6,385 m/20,948 ft) in the Cusco region.
 This adventurous trek is approximately 67 km/41.6 mi and goes up to 5,400 m/17,716 ft.
 It is moderate to challenging, not technical, with several high passes and often freezing cold nights.
 This beautiful five-day trek starts and finishes at the small Andean village of Tinqui and takes you around Ausangate mountain and over three high passes (two of them over 5,000 m/16,404 ft).
 Want to hike this trail and see Machu Picchu?
 We’ve got an awesome package for that:

 The 7 Day/6 Night Ausangate Trek & Machu Picchu Package.

 It is essential to be properly acclimatized for this hike, spending at least two or three days in Cusco (or equivalent altitude) before starting.
 The campsites are at high elevations and therefore will be quite cold in the evenings.
-Though it does not end in Machu Picchu, a train tour of Machu Picchu can easily be added on to this (or any) trek.
+Though it does not end in Machu Picchu, a train tour of Machu Picchu can easily be added to this (or any) trek.
 Minimum passengers necessary for trek departure: 2 people (1 person or private/custom treks possible with extra fee).
-Maximum trekkers per group: 10 people (special, private party groups can exceed maximum).
+Maximum trekkers per group: 10 people (special, private party groups can exceed the maximum).

 Full itinerary: